What car capsules are compatible with iCandy prams?

 A pram blanket usually measures 70cm x 90cm.
 Pram blankets are available in a wide range of styles and colours to suit individual tastes and pram designs.

 A seat liner is not essential but adds extra comfort for children and protects the pram from crumbs and spills or potty training accidents!
-However, a waterproof mattress protector and fitted moses basket/pram sheets are required for most pram carrycots.
+However, a waterproof mattress protector and fitted moses basket/pram sheets are sensible options for pram carrycots.

 There are a variety of pram brake types and one may be more suited to a parent than another depending on their lifestyle.
 A foot brake is the most common and is an easy to use option that is perfect if your pram will mainly be used for general day to day activities such as trips to the park or shopping.
 Handle brakes are convenient if there is a need to regularly stop, such as in a city with lots of crossings.
-An active hand brake is seen on many jogger style prams or three-wheeled prams, this sensitive brake is designed for active parents who would be changing momentum on a run for example.
+A hand brake will most likely rely on an internal cable, so there is more chance that this needs adjustment over time.
 Whatever type its important that brakes are effective and easy to apply so always check them regularly as you would in a car.

 A baby in a pram needs a safety harness.
-The most reliable pram safety strap is a five-point harness which should fit snuggly over baby’s shoulders, around the waist and through the legs.
+These are required to be a five-point harness which should fit snuggly over baby’s shoulders, around the waist and through the legs.
+Some 5 point harnesses are designed so the waist and shoulder straps hook together prior to connecting to the crotch strap.
+This reduces the number of actions a parent is required to everytime the harness their child into the pram.

-All prams have a weight limit and the standard is 15kg, however icandy offer a maximum weight of 25kg when not using elevators.
+All prams have a seat unit weight limit.
+This is commonly around 15kg, however icandy offer a maximum weight of 25kg when not using elevators.

 Primary and Secondary Locking Device

 All prams have two locking devices to ensure the pram is secure whilst in use.
-When putting your baby or child into their pram or pram always check the two locking devices are fully locked and secured.
+Before putting your baby or child into their pram, always check the two locking devices are fully locked and secured.
 Locking devices vary from brand to brand and from pram to pram, however, all folding chassis prams require two motions to fold the pram.
 This prevents accidentally folding whilst it is in use.

 Just like any other vehicle, a pram requires regular maintenance to ensure it runs smoothly, whether that may be a basic wash or a more in-depth service.
 This section of The Pram Guide offers advice on the best ways to clean different pram components.